w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 }
 ```

-In addition, a `IdentityProvider.close()` function is provided to signal to the browser that the
+In addition, an `IdentityProvider.close()` function is provided to signal to the browser that the
 signin flow is finished.
 The reason for this function in addition to the header
 is that even when the user is already logged in, the signin flow may not be
 finished yet; for example, an IDP may want to prompt the user to verify their